Elizabeth Hickey

-Elizabeth Hickey (1917–1999) was a Meath historian and author who lived at Skryne Castle near Tara.
+Elizabeth Hickey (1917–1999) was an Irish historian and author who lived at Skryne Castle near Tara in County Meath.
 The doyenne and best known of Meath historians, she wrote on a variety of topics.
-According to the Irish Times, she typified the immense contribution of local historians to Irish history, "through her long and rewarding passion for the rich history of Co Meath, producing valuable books, articles and insights."
+According to The Irish Times, she typified the immense contribution of local historians to Irish history, "through her long and rewarding passion for the rich history of Co Meath, producing valuable books, articles and insights."